 Suppose that \(N\geq 1\) players work cooperatively to maximize the \emph{average} expected payoff.
 Denote by \(\mathcal{A}_N\) the space of all adapted processes \(\{K_t\}_{t\geq 0}\) with \(K_t\in[0,N]\).
 Formally, we are looking for the value function

 where

-is the average payoff function associated with the control process \(K = \{K_t\}_{t\geq 0}\), and an optimal control \(K^*\in\mathcal{A}_N\) such that \(v(a,s) = v(\, a,s \mid K^* \,)\).
-The structure of the problem allows us to focus on Markov strategies \(K:\R_+\times\R\to [0,N]\) with \((a,s)\) as the state variable,\footnote{ For now, the existence of a Markovian optimal strategy is still a conjecture, which will be confirmed later by Proposition \ref{prop:cooperative-solution}. } so that the intensity of exploration at time \(t\) is specified by \(K_t = K(A_t, S_t)\).
+denotes the average payoff function associated with the control process \(K = \{K_t\}_{t\geq 0}\), and an optimal control \(K^*\in\mathcal{A}_N\) such that \(v(a,s) = v(\, a,s \mid K^* \,)\).
+The structure of the problem allows us to focus on Markov strategies \(K:\R_+\times\R\to [0,N]\) with \((a,s)\) as the state variable,\footnote{ For now, the existence of a Markovian optimal strategy is still a conjecture.
+It will be verified later in Proposition~\ref{prop:cooperative-solution}. } so that the intensity of exploration at time \(t\) is specified by \(K_t = K(A_t, S_t)\).

 According to the dynamic programming principle, we have

 First, note that \(S_t\) can only change when \(A_t = 0\), and thus \(\dd{s} = 0\) for all positive gaps.
 Hence, for each \(a > 0\) at which \(\pdv*[2]{v}{a}\) is continuous, the value function \(v\) satisfies the Hamilton-Jacobi-Bellman (HJB) equation